mcilloni/first-step/README.md

 > How do I use helmc?

 helmc works only in the same directory of helmrt.o and helmc1.
 It also needs clang, or gcc, or any c compiler.
-Then, you can compile with helmc <file.helm> , creating a <file> executable.
+Then, you can compile with helmc <file.helm> , creating a <file.o> binary, that you can link with helml <file.o>
-If you don't want it to assemble the executable, you can also use the parameter "-c" to create <file.o>.
 Executing helmc -C file.helm generates a file.c inside the current directory.

 How It Works?